Depression (PDQ®)–Patient Version

 There are different types of antidepressants.

-Most antidepressants help treat depression by changing the levels of chemicals called neurotransmitters in the brain.
+Most antidepressants help treat depression by changing the levels of chemicals called neurotransmitters in the brain, while some affect cell receptors.
 Nerves use these chemicals to send messages to one another.
 Increasing the amount of these chemicals helps to improve mood.
 The different types of antidepressants act on these chemicals in different ways and have different side effects.

-Three types of antidepressants are commonly used to treat depression in patients with cancer:
+Several types of antidepressants are used to treat depression:

 Suicide Risk in Patients with Cancer